NotIndex

 • help you arrange the equipment and services you’ll need when you leave the hospital

-We encourage you and your family to be involved in your recovery and planning your leave from the hospital.
-If you live out of town, you may be sent to the hospital in your town.
+We encourage you and your family or support person to be involved in your recovery and planning for when you leave the hospital (also called getting discharged).
+If you live in a different town or city than the hospital, you may be sent to the hospital closer to where you live.
 If you live in long-term care, you’ll go back there.
 If you’re not ready to go home, you may be moved to another area of the hospital or another healthcare setting to keep working on your recovery.

 Go to Top